Chapter 8. Validation and Diagnostics

 We give credit to the people who have worked on documentation using the @resp attribute on the root <div> element of documentation files.
 All @resp values in documentation must link to a <respStmt> element in the ODD file (lemdo.odd) and must prefixed by or: (e.g., or:odd_JENS1_wtm).

 To fix this error, check that all @resp values match a <respStmt> in the ODD file.
-If there is not a <respStmt> for the person that you are giving credit to, ask a member of the LEMDO team with read/write permissions over the ODD file to add the <respStmt> .
+If there is no <respStmt> for the person who needs credit for a particular role, ask a member of the LEMDO team with read/write permissions over the ODD file to add the <respStmt> .
 For more information, see Give Credit for Documentation Files.

 Unlinked Documentation Files Diagnostic

-LEMDO has a large collection of documentation that is only included in our Encoding Guidelines if they are linked to from the ODD file (lemdo.odd).
-We do not want to have lots of documentation files in the repo that are not linked to from the ODD file.
-If there is a documentation file in the repo that is not linked to from the ODD file, this diagnostic will flag it.
+LEMDO’s many documentation files are included in our Encoding Guidelines only if they are listed in the ODD file (lemdo.odd).
+We do not want to have documentation files in the repo that are not listed in the ODD file.
+If there is a documentation file in the repo that is not listed in the ODD file, this diagnostic will flag it.

-To clear this diagnostic, either link to documentation files from the ODD file or move deprecated documentation files to the data/obsolete/oldDocumentation folder.
+To clear this diagnostic, either list the documentation file in the ODD file or move deprecated documentation files to the data/obsolete/oldDocumentation folder.
 To avoid this diagnostic error, we recommend writing content for new documentation files as soon as you create them so that they are ready to add to the ODD file as soon as they are added to the repo.
+Do not make XML files as placeholders for text you have not yet written.

 Links Using the Role: Prefix to Empty Roles Diagnostic

-LEMDO allows links from apparatus texts and critical paratexts to characters in character lists.
-To make these links, encoders use a <ref> element with a @target attribute.
+LEMDO allow you to make links from your collation, annotations, and critical paratexts to characters in your character list(s).
+To make such links, encoders use a <ref> element with a @target attribute.
 The value of the @target attribute must be prefaced by role: and must link to a <person> element in a character list.

-The intention of these links to characters in character lists is to provide additional information or context about the character by linking to the place where their character note is.
-There is no point in linking to a <person> element that does not have a child <note> element with information about the character.
-In those cases, this diagnostic flags the redundant link.
+The intention of these links to characters in character lists is to provide additional information or context about the character by linking to the location of their character note.
+There is no point in linking to a <person> element that does not have a child <note> element because there will be no information about the character.
+In cases where a <person> element does not have a child <note> element, the diagnostic will flag the redundant link.

 Broken Link Chains Diagnostic